canonical/netbox/docs/rest-api/authentication.md

 }
 ```

+When a token is used to authenticate a request, its `last_updated` time updated to the current time if its last use was recorded more than 60 seconds ago (or was never recorded).
+This allows users to determine which tokens have been active recently.

+!!! note
+    The "last used" time for tokens will not be updated while maintenance mode is enabled.

 ## Initial Token Provisioning

 Ideally, each user should provision his or her own REST API token(s) via the web UI.
 However, you may encounter where a token must be created by a user via the REST API itself.
 NetBox provides a special endpoint to provision tokens using a valid username and password combination.